|

 for firm and decisive playing.
 Therefore she was also referred to as

-"the female Gulda", putting her in the same class as Friedrich
+"the female Gulda", putting her in the same league as Friedrich

 Gulda because of the sensitivity and firm intention as well.